 Airbnb is currently entering the last days of its Wild West era.
-Right now you can basically organize orgies and commit crimes in an endless list of strangers' living rooms—but like all good things, that won’t last for long.
-In Barcelona, the city council has recently come under pressure from the hotel industry to stamp out what they see as unfair competition.
+Right now you can basically organise orgies and commit crimes in an endless list of strangers' living rooms – but like all good things, that won’t last for long.
+In Barcelona, the city council has recently come under pressure from the beleaguered hotel industry to stamp out what they see as unfair competition.
 It’s still hugely popular, though.

-If you have some cash and don’t mind being part of Europe’s dispiriting war on the poor, Villa Olimpic (€120 [$165] a room) is located in a rapidly gentrifying old industrial neighborhood.
-It’s got designer rooms, great customer service, and fuck it, you’re a tourist, you've got your own city to save from yuppies.
+If you have some cash and don’t mind being part of Europe’s dispiriting war on the poor, Villa Olimpic (€120 a room) is located in a rapidly gentrifying old industrial neighbourhood.
+It’s got designer rooms, great customer service and fuck it, you’re a tourist, you've got your own city to save from yuppies.

-If you’re a Rich Person then a) what are you doing on this scummy website? and b) check out the Hotel Casa Camper (€240 [$330] for a room) and let me know what it’s like.
-Camper is an old 19th-century Gothic tenement that has been restored by the architect Jordi Tió, they’ve got a former top chef running the restaurant and frankly it looks pretty great.
+If you’re A Rich Person then a) what are you doing on this scummy website? and b) check out the Hotel Casa Camper (€240 for a room) and let me know what it’s like.
+Camper is an old 19th-century Gothic tenement that has been restored by the architect Jordi Tió, they’ve got a former top chef from El Bulli running the restaurant and frankly it looks pretty great.

 In recent years, Barcelona has become a truly gay-friendly city, so you shouldn’t be scared to walk down the street hand-in-hand with your partner and even kiss them if you want to.
 You might still find the odd clueless guy who will gawp at you, but that could happen anywhere, even sunny San Francisco.

-Very close to Barcelona is the town of Sitges.
+Very close to Barcelona is the town of Sitges, which is basically the Brighton to Barcelona’s London.
 You’ll see plenty of rainbow flags being flown here, and it’s just a short train-ride away.
-It’s an especially good place to visit in summer or during their amazing fantasy film festival, when camp B-movie actors that no-one straight has ever heard of mingle with the residents.
+It’s an especially good place to visit in summer or during their amazing fantasy film festival, when camp B-movie actors no-one straight has ever heard of mingle with the residents.

 At any time of year, it’s worth checking out the various venues run by the Arena franchise, and be sure to stop by El Cangrejo, which is hands down one of the most fun bars in town, whatever your orientation.